-It is with great pride and fan-fair that we announce our founder and chief, Danie Bester has been featured in the latest edition of “The Collector’s guide to Art and Artists in South Africa”.
-His fine art photography has been nominated as the work of an artist worth collecting, and who would not like that accolade?
-The beautiful hard-cover coffee table book features over 300 South African Artists, with mini-biographies and 1078 pieces of art.
+It is with great pride and fan-fair that we announce our founder and chief, Danie Bester has been featured in the latest edition of “The Collector’s Guide to Art and Artists in South Africa”.
+His fine art photography has been nominated for the work of an artist worth collecting, and who would not like that accolade?
+The beautiful hardcover coffee table book features over 300 South African Artists, with mini-biographies and 1078 pieces of art.
 The central theme reads “a Visual Journey into the Thoughts, Emotions and Minds of 308 Artists” making it a great read.

 Danie’s inclusion as a fine art photographer among the other notable South African artists is a major feat, especially as fine art photographers seldom get recognition within the South African context.
 Danie has been advocating for many years, that fine art photographers should be on an equal footing with other visual arts.
 Since his first solo exhibition in 2010, he recognised the challenge photographers face in fighting for their place in the South African art market.
 He has been crusading for the recognition of photography as authentic, collectable art ever since.
 His tenacity has paid off by being included in this prestigious guide.